Visa Traveler

 If you are using a sponsor, the weight of the application is on the sponsor.
 The success of your visa approval is completely dependent on your sponsor.

-Factors such as your sponsor’s track record, legal status, tax obligations, prior visa denials, etc. come into play.
-If you don’t know your sponsor well, you may be taking the risk.
+Factors such as your sponsor’s track record, legal status, tax obligations, prior visa denials, etc., come into play.
+If you don’t know your sponsor well, you may be taking a risk.

 Personal Experience

-My friend who is a Singapore citizen has requested a visa for me through the SAVE system.
+My friend, who is a Singapore citizen, has requested a visa for me on the SAVE system.
 It was denied twice and he even made an appeal, which was also denied.

 I didn’t have to provide any documentation.
 No flight tickets, no hotel reservations, and nothing else were necessary for a sponsored visa.
 The approval success was completely dependent on the sponsor.